brianparkerin/deleting-docker-apps/README.md

 # Deleting-Docker-Apps
-how to delete all files &amp; directories from our machine
+how to delete all files &amp; directories from our local machine